GTA Online 2: What to Expect from GTA 6's Multiplayer

 The $8 Billion Elephant in the Room

-Let’s be real about something: GTA 6’s single-player campaign could be a masterpiece — and it will still be the side dish.
+GTA 6’s single-player campaign could be excellent, and it will still be the side dish.
 The main course, the money printer, the reason Take-Two’s stock price is tied to this game’s success, is whatever comes after the credits roll.
-GTA Online didn’t just change Rockstar’s business model — it changed the entire gaming industry.
+GTA Online didn’t just change Rockstar’s business model, it reshaped an entire industry.
 And its successor is going to be even more ambitious.

 Learning from GTA Online’s Mistakes